Your buffer zone (and how it is affecting your FE Exam results)

 It’s holding us back at home.

-And it’s holding us back from preparing for an passing the FE exam.
+And it’s holding us back from preparing for and seeing the FE exam results we want and need.

 Own Your Time, Do Work That Matters